jonasoesch/p9/4-experiment.md

 #### H6: Engagement

 Participants did not self-evaluate their *focused attention* significantly higher when they saw animated transitions.
 Neither did they differ in their tone.
 But the results for the tone need to be taken with a grain of salt.
-The Watson API [@Kaminski-19:scienceservice] only returns results if the values are higher than 50%. *Confidence* ratings were, therefore, only available for 14% , *analytical* ratings for 69%  and  *tentativeness* ratings for 37% of the answers.
+The Watson API [@Kaminski-19:scienceservice] only returns results if the values are higher than 50%. *Confidence* ratings were, therefore, only available for 14%, *analytical* ratings for 69%  and *tentativeness* ratings for 37% of the answers.

-There was a slight and significant difference of *answer lengths* in favor of animated transitions.
+There was a slight and significant difference between *answer lengths* in favor of animated transitions.

 # Discussion

 As presented in section [-@sec:experiment-results], animation does not increase readers *understanding* of transitions between charts.
 This result is unintuitive for most people because animated transitions "feel" like they help.
 But our results are consistent with what previous authors found ([@sec:animation]).
 They found that animation only leads to better understanding when the display is not abstract (as our charts).
-Even though elements in the chart can be conceptualized as *characters* there is not natural way they should be animated for the types of transitions that we have tested in the experiment.
-We believe that for similar reasons, animated transitions did not specifically evoke  *relationship*s between abstract elements in charts.
+Even though elements in the chart can be conceptualized as *characters* there is no natural way they should be animated for the types of transitions that we have tested in the experiment.
+We believe that for similar reasons, animated transitions did not specifically evoke *relationships* between abstract elements in charts.

 We think the result that animation does not imply *causality* needs further consideration because it contradicts findings discussed in section [-@sec:causality].
 Here it is important to note that only three mini-stories contained causal relationships.
 This led to a very low number of positive samples and it makes sense that readers would not see causality where there is none.
-We therefore consider the results on causal transtions to be inconclusive.
+We, therefore, consider the results on causal transitions to be inconclusive.

 Readers who saw animated transitions did not need to switch back and forth as often as those who saw static transitions while their *understanding* stayed at the same level.
 This is a strong indication that animated transitions indeed provide the benefit of *object constancy* as discussed in section [-@sec:object-constancy].
 But *viewing times* did not differ significantly.
 A potential explanation is that while readers transition less, they spend more time on animated transitions moving within the thresholds.

 The *highlighting* effect of animation was not disputed in the literature and our experiment also found it.
 Interestingly, even though it focused readers on the "right characters" it did not lead them to a better understanding of the characters' relationship.
 This indicates that the difficulty in the transitions did not lie in the number of characters, which generally was within the limits of working memory.
 The main difficulties were more probably in the *size of the characters* and the *complexity of their relationship* ([@sec:comparison]).
-Which is a positive finding about the experiments design with regard to the main hypothesis.
+Which is good for testing the main hypothesis which was about relationship understanding.

 Although many authors are convinced that animation leads to higher *engagement* ([@sec:engage]) we have found almost no evidence for this.
 Our results agree therefore with [@Amini-18:hookeddata] who was the only author in our review who had used a validated scale.
-Still, these results are counter-intuitive even for us.
+Still, these results are counter-intuitive even for the authors of this work.
 One explanation might be that we have selected the wrong sub-scale.
-But the lack of a difference in *tone*, even with the reservations discussed, also indicates that the animation did indeed not affect the participants attitude or mood.
-A better explanation therefore might be that the participants were in a task-oriented setting and  the goal of "enjoying" the animation was secondary to them.
+But the lack of a difference in *tone*, even with the reservations discussed, also indicates that the animation did indeed not affect the participants' attitude or mood.
+A better explanation, therefore, might be that the participants were in a task-oriented setting and the goal of "enjoying" the animation was secondary to them.

 An interesting observation is related to the results for individual mini-stories.
 It seems that transitions that communicate cause and effect relationships are much easier for readers to understand.
 This is even the case when the transition in itself is rather complex like in *mortality A*.
 This indicates that transitions are interpreted on an even higher, more conceptual level than we had assumed.

 We conclude that while animated transitions facilitate object constancy and highlighting, it is not easy to operationalize these two strengths to support understanding of transitions between charts.
 We believe that because charts and their relationships are *abstract*, animation is generally not *congruent*([@sec:congruence]).
 Therefore, the pre-processing mechanisms that humans have for motion in the real world can not be used to facilitate the interpretation of abstract relationships.

 # Limitations {#sec:limitations}

 The main limitation of the proposed experiment is that it did not specifically consider the transition types described in  ([@sec:corpus-analysis]).
 This has led to transitions that combine multiple types like *mortality A* ([@sec:mortality-story]) and makes it hard to relate the results directly to the concepts that have been established in section [-@sec:perception-oriented].
-It is therefore possible that animated transitions are indeed beneficial for very specific types of transitions.
+It is, therefore, possible that animated transitions are indeed beneficial for very specific types of transitions.
 We did not test for specific transitions types, because this would have required a more complex experiment for which we lacked the resources.
 A second reason is, that the theory developed in parallel to the creation of the experiment, which resulted in a lack of time.

 A second very important limitation is the high difficulty of the transitions in the experiment.
 Ideally, each story should have rates of about 60% for the *relationship* measure and around 40% for the *understanding* measure.
 Only three stories came close to these values.
 We have also found ordering effects in the results.
-It is therefore not ensured the all mini-stories are comparable.
+It is therefore not ensured that all mini-stories are comparable.

 A third limitation is the selection of measures and the interpretation of the data.
 Most hypotheses could only be measured via a proxy variable.
 Object constancy for example via the transition count.
 This introduces ambiguity to the interpretation of the results.
 Additionally, many of the measures were based on a coders interpretation of the answer.
 At the time of writing most of the answers were only coded by a single person which introduces a lot of subjectivity (although we made sure that the coder did not know which transition an answer corresponded to).

 A fourth limitation is the performance of the animated transitions.
 We did not exclude the 8% of animated transition sessions that were classified as slow in our analysis because this would have strongly skewed that distribution between the groups.
 But it is likely that lagging transitions had a negative impact on many of our measures.

-The results are also limited by the demographic of the participants.
+The results are also limited by the demographics of the participants.
 They might not apply to readers from other cultural backgrounds and with a different level of education.
 Also, there were very few old people in the study.
-The results in a way therefore are only indicative for the "high performers": young, very well educated Americans.
+The results in a way, therefore, may only apply to the "high performers": young, very well educated Americans.

-Finally, although we have counterbalanced the designs, the results may not generalize to other visualization designs than the two time series charts tested.
+Finally, although we have counterbalanced the designs, the results may not generalize to other visualization designs than the two time-series charts tested.